jsha/servercert/docs/BR.md

 The CA MUST follow this process to choose an Authorization Domain Name "ADN" for validation of each applied-for FQDN or Wildcard Domain Name:

 0. Choose a validation method.
 If the applied-for FQDN or Wildcard Domain Name is a Wildcard Domain Name, the CA MUST choose a validation method that allows wildcard issuance.
+If the applied-for FQDN or Wildcard Domain Name is an Onion Domain Name, the CA MUST choose a validation method that allows Onion Domain Name issuance, and MUST use the full Onion Domain Name as the ADN.
-1. Initialize ADN to the applied-for FQDN or Wildcard Domain Name.
+1. Initialize A to the applied-for FQDN or Wildcard Domain Name.
-2. Remove "\*." from the left-most portion of ADN, if present.
+2. Remove "\*." from the left-most portion of A, if present.
-3. Optionally, if allowed by the validation method, replace ADN with the result of a DNS CNAME lookup of ADN.
+3. Optionally, if allowed by the validation method, replace A with the result of a DNS CNAME lookup of A.
-4. Initialize BDN to the Base Domain Name of ADN.
+4. Initialize B to the Base Domain Name of A.
-5. If the validation method allows pruning, prune N Domain Labels from ADN, from left to right.
-The CA MUST choose a positive value of N such that BDN is either a suffix of or equal to the resulting ADN.
+5. If the validation method allows pruning domain labels to choose ADN, prune N Domain Labels from A, from left to right.
+The CA MUST choose a positive value of N such that B is either a suffix of or equal to the resulting A.

-The CA SHALL confirm that prior to issuance, the CA has validated an ADN for each FQDN or Wildcard Domain Name listed in the Certificate as follows:

-1. When the FQDN or Wildcard Domain Name is not an Onion Domain Name, the CA SHALL validate it using at least one of the methods listed below; and
+6. Use A as the ADN for this validation.

-2. When the FQDN or Wildcard Domain Name is an Onion Domain Name, the CA SHALL validate it in accordance with Appendix B.
+When the is an Onion Domain Name, the CA SHALL validate it in accordance with Appendix B.

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.